hoimingkenny/kenny-website/docs/java/java-basic/jvm.md

         - Log them without interrupting program flow.
     3. The `try-with-resources` statement

 ## Garbage Collection
 #### 1. What is Garbage?
 - Objects that are unreachable by the program, there is no way for the program to access them through any chain of references.

 #### 2. What is Not Garbage \(Live Object\)?
 - The objects that are still accessible by the program.
-1. Objects in staic fields of classes.
+1. Objects in staic fields of classes
+    - Stored in class's static memory and remain accessible as long as the class is loaded
+    - Example: `static Object myStaticObj = new Object();`
+2. Objects in local variable accessible from method frames
+    - Objects that referenced by local variables or operands in the stack frames of any active thread.
+3. Objects referenced by other live objects

+#### 3. What is GC Roots?
+- The starting points used by the GC to determine which objects are live.
+- Any object reachable from a GC root is considered live and not garbage.
+- Includes:
+    1. Objects in static fields of classes
+    2. Objects accessible from thread stacks
+    3. Objects referenced by JNI \(Jave Native Interface\) references in native methods.

+#### 4. What is Stop-the-World?
+1. To collect the garbage, all threads should be paused to determine garbage.
+2. One of the main tasks of modern garbage collector are to reduce the STW pause.
+3. Method to reduce the STW:
+    1. Incremental:
+        - Do not collect all the garbage within GC pause.
+    2. Parallel:
+        - Collect the garbage in parallel threads within GC pause.
+    3. Concurrent:
+        - Collect the garbage concurrently with program execution.

-#### 1. What is Garbage Collection in Java, and How is it Triggered?
+#### 5. What is Garbage Collection in Java, and How is it Triggered?
 - <Term>Garbage Collection</Term>
     - It is responsible for freeing up memory occupied by objects that are no longer referenced by the program.
 - Can be triggered in several ways: